vmware-tanzu/package-for-kpack/README.md

     tutorial-image                      Unknown
     ```

-   You can tail the logs the image that is currently building using the [kp cli](https://github.com/vmware-tanzu/kpack-cli/blob/main/docs/kp_build_logs.md)
+   You can tail the logs for the image that is currently building using the [kp cli](https://github.com/vmware-tanzu/kpack-cli/blob/main/docs/kp_build_logs.md)

     ```
     kp build logs tutorial-image -n default